Sometime back in 1977…

 It’s easy to see why Sorcerer floundered against Star Wars.
 The latter was unlike anything else – an extraordinary step forward into the new blockbuster era, where awe, fantasy, escapism and the sheer joy of the moviegoing experience was taken up into the stratosphere, beyond it, in fact – way up into the stars.
 A grim, earthbound trek – no matter how unbearably suspenseful or brilliantly made it was – was never going to stand a chance.
 I’m not going to fashionably slag off Star Wars for stealing Sorcerer’s thunder – George Lucas’ film set in stone the cinematic era of my youth, ‘the Second Golden Age of Hollywood’ as Homer Simpson would put it (although he insanely thinks the era never ended!), so I’ll always be forever grateful, even if Star Wars has dated somewhat compared to its two sequels, and as a film in itself is one I find myself going back to less and less.

 The first act is a bravura example of deliberate slow-pacing – it takes nearly half-an-hour to fully introduce our four characters.
-These are not very likeable protagonists – an assassin, a terrorist, a fraudster, a getaway driver – but we’re with them as they find themselves stuck in the world’s most humid, dank village in South America, where the only employment available is from the nearby oil factory.
+These are not very likeable protagonists – an assassin, a terrorist, a fraudster, a getaway driver – but we’re with them as they find themselves stuck in the world’s most humid, dank village, somewhere in South America, where the only employment available is from the nearby oil factory.
 However, when a disastrous incident there leads to a formidable fire, all the jobs are gone.
 The only way to put out the fire – and bring back the jobs – is to extinguish it with nitro-glycerine, and the only supply is a highly, HIGHLY unstable batch that’s liable to detonate with even the slightest nudge.
 Getting the supply to the fire involves a 200 mile truck journey over the most treacherous terrain imaginable – only the most suicidal or desperate would take on such a mission, but our four anti-heroes (in fact, anti-hero sounds way too generous, there’s barely anything heroic about these guys) are the ones for the job.
 Well, three of them are – the assassin only gets the job at the last minute via cutthroat means.
 And so the journey begins.

 The latter half of the film is essentially an extended set-piece – that’s an hour of on-the-road, agonising suspense that feels utterly real because it is utterly real.
 No CGI.
 No back projection.
 Real trucks, real scenery, real danger.
 The original Wages of Fear was formidably white-knuckle inducing but Sorcerer takes it to the next level – the ultimate level in fact – in regards to sheer force-of-nature, hellish wheelbound tension.
 The most celebrated sequence involves the world’s ricketiest rope bridge and the men’s attempt to cross it.
 Seriously, this bridge is practically falling apart – travelling over it is madness.
 And yet that’s what our characters – and the filmmakers – did.
 Even if the weather wasn’t atrocious it would be an insanely risky sequence.
 That the wind and rain (and the trees) are practically attacking the characters makes this particular stretch of the journey an absolute nightmare to endure.
 It’s a remarkable sequence – possibly Friedkin’s most impressive, jaw-dropping moment come to think of it.
 Think of the car chases in The French Connection and To Live and Die in L.A, crank up the tension (yet slow down the pace) and just marvel at how it was all done.
 I mean, how the hell was it done?
 Sheer knife-edge excitement gives way to one hell of an obstacle in the form of a HUGE tree trunk, deadly soldiers and the world’s weirdest desert valley.
 By the end the effect is exhausting, almost hallucinatory.